wskarbek/cocktail-app/README.md

 # Features
 * Drink list
+* Drink pages with recipe and needed ingridients
+* Drinks can be rated and commented
+* Admin page that allows managing drinks and comments
+* Statistics about drinks

 # Installation and running
 The application consist of Express Server and React.js Client.
 You need to run both to run the application.